aakilfernandes/aakilfernandes.github.io/_drafts/the-new-world-of-currency-competition.md

 ## A Quick Thought Experiment

 Lets assume a counterfactual.
 Imagine that instead of the year 1813, the Central Bank of the United States of America was founded in 2020.
 Rather than issuing paper cash or silver coins, this internet-age central bank might simply set up a database with a public api.
-If you want to check the balance of your money, you could issue a simple http request to the central bank
+If I wanted to check the balance of my money, I could issue a simple http request to the central bank

     curl http://api.FederalReserve.us/Aakil/balance